myaged/MMFNN/README.md

-# mmfnn
+# MMFNN
-mmfnn algorithm will be published here.
+MMFNN algorithm guiding code will be given here.